Barre Workout Calories Burned Calculator

 How many calories does barre workout burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 163 calories during 30 minutes of barre workout.
-This is based on a MET value of 4.5.
+A person weighing 160 lbs (73 kg) burns approximately 171 calories during 30 minutes of barre workout.
+This is based on a MET value of 4.5 for barre workout.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of barre workout?

-The MET (Metabolic Equivalent of Task) value for barre workout is 4.5.
+The default MET (Metabolic Equivalent of Task) value for barre workout is 4.5, while the selected training style uses MET 4.5.
 This means barre workout burns 4.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is barre workout good for weight loss?